Solenn-Launay-Sustainability/website/docs/structure.md

 Petit texte en bas :

-> Climate, Circular Economy and Biodiversity are directly facilitated by me.
+> Climate, Circular Economy, Biodiversity and food are directly facilitated by me.
 > I work with a network of experts to thoroughly cover the other topics.

 ---